jcvdwlt/JC/_posts/2022-08-28-ab-testing.markdown

 ---

 ## What is an A/B test?
 You have an idea to improve your website to push your conversion rates higher.
-The improved site's been built and its ready to go.
+The improved site's been built and it's ready to go.
 But, how do you know that the improvement is really an improvement?
 A surprising amount of "improvements" end up having the opposite effect.
 The principled approach to answering this question is to run a split test, and gather some experimental data before making the decision.
-Once the data's been collected, you want to know if your new site was an improvement, you want some measure of whether the improvement is sufficiently large to justify the changes, and you want to know the level of certainty, or the probability that you might be wrong.
+Using the collected data, you'd want to know if your new site was an improvement, some measure of whether the improvement is sufficiently large to justify the changes, and a level of certainty, or probability that you might be wrong.

 ## A Bayesian split-test calculator
-Stated exactly, you want to know the probability that website B (the new alternative) is at least $$x%$$ better than website A (the old version).
+Stated exactly, you want to know the probability that website B (the new alternative) is at least $$x\%$$ better than website A (the old version).
 For $$x=0$$, you'll get the probability that B is better.

 A Bayesian approach allows us to answer this question.